albertogallini/txn_engine/Readme.md

 Semantic errors - error condition on transaction semantic:<br>

-- **EngineError::DifferentClient**: If a dispute or resolve is attempted on a transaction from a different client.
+- **EngineError::DifferentClient**: If a dispute/resolve/chargeback is attempted on a transaction from a different client.
 - **EngineError::NoAmount**: If a transaction does not have an amount.
 - **EngineError::DepositAmountInvalid**: If the amount of a deposit is not greater than 0.
 - **EngineError::WithdrawalAmountInvalid**: If the amount of a withdrawal is not greater than 0.